 Why should I choose Mulqueeny Eye Centers for my LASIK procedure?

 At Mulqueeny Eye Centers, our surgeons are top in the field and we have a highly experienced staff, with each member having 15-plus years of experience in refractive surgery.
 We are dedicated to helping patients achieve outstanding vision and offer several procedures to treat any eye condition.
 We also offer the latest technology on the market today, including premier lasers used in LASIK vision correction.
 If you are looking for experienced surgeons, top-notch care, advanced technology, and affordability, contact Mulqueeny Eye Centers today, so we may set up your eye care, refractive surgery, or LASIK laser vision correction consultation.
-We are pleased to serve the St. Louis, St. Charles and surrounding Missouri and Illinois areas.
+We are pleased to serve the St. Louis and surrounding Missouri and Illinois areas.